Sheffield Shield: Teams

-Since 1977–78, all six states of Australia have fielded their own team.
-There is no team for any of the territories.
+Since 1977–78, all six states of Australia have fielded their own teams.
 Details of each team are set out below.

+Before 1993, all states were known solely by their state names or cricket association titles.
+Queensland was the first to adopt a nickname when it became known as the ‘Bulls’ from 1993; and following the success of that, other states adopted nicknames from 1995.
+The nicknames have since mostly fallen out of official use.

 Venues

-Below are the venues that will host Sheffield Shield matches during the 2022-2023 season.
+Below are the venues that hosted Sheffield Shield matches during the 2024–25 season.

 Competition format

 Each side has played each other both home and away every season with the following exceptions: